ThomasHeinThura/Personal-Linux-config/README.md

 		sudo pacman -S nvidia cuda cudnn tensorflow-cuda python-cuda python-tensorflow-cuda python-pip

+Make sure you have numpy and matplotlib. check with pip list.

+		pip list

+If there is no matplotlib and numpy, install with pip instsall numpy and matplotlib.
-After that you can local with cd command and run
+After that you can locate with cd command and run

 		python tensor_test.py